jbcodeforce/aws-studies/docs/infra/index.md

 * **Reserved** for one or 3 years term, used for long workloads like database.
 Get discounted rate from on-demand.
 Up to 72% discount.
 We can buy and sell it in the marketplace.
 * **Convertible reserved** instance for changing resource capacity over time.
 * **Scheduled reserved** instance for job based workload.
-* **Dedicated hosts** to book entire physical server and control instance placement. # years.
-BYOL.
+* **Dedicated hosts** to book entire physical server and control instance placement. # years. **BYOL**.
 (Used to port Microsoft license) Can be on-demand or reserved.
 Most expensive solution.
 Use for example in the case where we deploy a database technology on an EC2 instance and the vendor license bills we based on the physical cores.
+Baremetal is part of this option.
 * **Capacity reservations**: reserve capacity in a specific AZ for any duration
 * **Spot instance** for very short - 90% discount on on-demand - used for work resilient to failure like batch job, data analysis, image processing, stateless, containerized...